m-s-grab/crowdfunding_research/README.md

 2. Then start by running "0.Cleaning_and_preparing.py"
 This script will:
-- Merge CSV files from the /data folder into a single file.
+- Merge CSV files from the /data folder into a single file in the "output" folder.
 - Filter only campaigns from the "Tabletop Games" category.
 - Perform data cleaning:
   - Remove duplicates (keeping the most up-to-date records).